Skip to content

 If you are looking to hire an event space, we are now taking bookings for The Old School Room and/or The Undercroft.

-We welcome support via donations/membership and any time you may have to offer as a volunteer.
+We welcome support via donations/membership and any time you may have to offer as a volunteer with regular weekend shifts on our reception or as a Trustee, if you have skills to share.

 If you would like to get in touch, please email info@heptonstallmuseumfriends.org.uk